RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Solution: This error occurs when trying to remount a filesystem as read-write when

-it's currently mounted as read-only.
+it’s currently mounted as read-only.
 Check the mount options and ensure the

 filesystem is not mounted read-only.